Trends

 Does the proportion of NDIS participants who feel able to advocate (stand up) for themselves vary by remoteness?

 The data in the graph and the table below show the proportion of NDIS participants (aged 15–64) who feel able to advocate (stand up) for themselves, grouped by remoteness.
-In 2022–23 Q3, in regional areas with populations of less than 5,000, 41% of NDIS participants felt able to advocate for themselves, compared with 36% in major cities.
+In 2025–26 Q2, 44% of NDIS participants in remote and very remote areas felt able to advocate for themselves, compared with 38% in major cities.

 Source: National Disability Insurance Agency (NDIA) – Business Systems | Data source overview